KYC Solution Pricing: Costs & ROI

 What is a realistic ROI for KYC automation?

 Firms processing more than 2,000 KYC checks per month consistently achieve ROI above 200% within the first year of deployment.
-The primary savings come from reduced staff costs (83% reduction in processing time), lower error rates (from 4-8% to under 1%), and recovered revenue from faster onboarding.
+The primary savings come from reduced staff costs (83% reduction in processing time), lower error rates (from 4โ8% to under 1%), and recovered revenue from faster onboarding.
 Payback periods typically range from 3 to 6 months depending on volume and existing cost structure.

 What hidden costs should I include in a KYC TCO analysis?

-A thorough TCO analysis must include implementation and integration costs (GBP 15,000-80,000), data migration (GBP 5,000-25,000), staff training (GBP 3,000-12,000), parallel running during transition (GBP 20,000-45,000), ongoing support and maintenance (GBP 8,000-30,000/year), and the cost of adding jurisdictions or document types over time.
-On the manual side, include error correction costs, customer abandonment losses and regulatory fine exposure.
+A thorough TCO analysis must include implementation and integration costs ($18,000โ$95,000), data migration ($6,000โ$30,000), staff training ($4,000โ$15,000), parallel running during transition ($25,000โ$55,000), ongoing support and maintenance ($10,000โ$36,000/year), and the cost of adding jurisdictions or document types over time.
+On the manual side, include error correction costs, customer abandonment losses, and regulatory penalty exposure.
+For US institutions, factor in the cost of FinCEN examination preparation and remediation if examiners identify deficiencies.

 How do I compare KYC vendors on total cost of ownership?